MStewGT/Intellect4Dummies/README.md

 ## To Do

 - [x] Add an event handler to monitor for a ready check and run buff check
-- [x] Move buff Name and warning text to variables
+- [x] Move buff name and warning text to variables
 - [ ] Test event handler code
 - [ ] Test all possible raid/party/solo situations function as intended